trinadin/equalheights/README.md

 # Simple jQuery Equal Heights Object

 This was a "scratch my own itch" type of thing.
+Just add the object to your custom JS file, or wherever, and call it where you need it (usually on <i>load</i> and <i>resize</i>).

 ## The Details